Egg Dosa Recipe (Mutta Dosa)

 To make it extra spicy, use more green chilies or smear the egg dosa with a spicy red chutney before pouring the eggs.

-You can skip the idli podi or add any other flavored podi for an extra taste.
+You can skip the idli podi or add another flavored podi for an extra kick of flavor.
 Alternatively, as mentioned earlier, you can spread it with spicy red chutney or sprinkle some red chili powder (hot paprika) on top.
 Some street-side stalls slather a spicy curry over mutta dosa before breaking the egg.

 Other Egg Recipes We Recommend